Over the last decade, businesses have been encouraged to move their marketing almost entirely online.

 Print marketing operates in a completely different environment.
 It reaches customers in physical spaces rather than digital ones.

-These environments contain far fewer competing messages.
-That difference allows printed materials to capture attention more easily.
+These environments contain far fewer competing messages, and that difference allows printed materials to capture attention more easily.

 A postcard arriving in someone's mailbox may be the only marketing message they encounter in that moment.
 That simple fact dramatically increases the chance it will be noticed.